 Mobility impaired Visitors

-In Paris, the temporary exhibition, permanent collections on the ground floor, garden, cafe and auditorium are all accessible.
+In Paris, the temporary exhibition, garden, cafe and auditorium are all accessible.

 The museum is equipped with ramps to facilitate access.